ThiagoMartinsThome/TFM/README.md

         - Bidirectional LSTM model
         - ConvLSTM2D model
       4. Test and evaluate and save the best model
-      5. Load the model in the google cloud platform (CloudStorage)
+      5. Load the model in the google cloud platform (Cloud Storage)

     - Create a function in the cloud to predict daily. "predictions_[model_name].py"
       1. Load the historical data from BigQuery.